 Simone Royal, Advisor

-I am Simone Royal, an Elon Alum and the Program Coordinator for the CREDE.
+I am Simone Royal, an Elon Alum and the Assistant Director for the CREDE.
 As an educator, I have a personal interest in working to eliminate disparities within marginalized communities.
-I am dedicated to cultivating a welcome and grounded environment for others to develop their understanding of cultural humility while advocating for the liberation of minoritized communities within systems of oppression and uplifting the authenticity of one’s Black joy.
+I am dedicated to cultivating a welcoming and grounded environment for others to develop their understanding of cultural humility while advocating for the liberation of minoritized communities within systems of oppression and uplifting the authenticity of one’s Black joy.